Poncho de Nigris

-Alfonso de Nigris Guajardo (born June 15, 1976), known professionally as Poncho de Nigris, is a Mexican television host, entrepreneur and influencer.
-He hosted various shows for the Monterrey-based regional network Multimedios Televisión, including the Sunday night variety show Poncho en Domingo.
+Alfonso de Nigris Guajardo (born March 3, 1976) is a Mexican television and Internet personality.
+He hosted various shows for the Monterrey-based regional network Multimedios Televisión.
 His brothers are the former football players Antonio and Aldo de Nigris.

 De Nigris first came to prominence in the second season of Big Brother México in 2003, where he placed third in the competition.
-He would later be the contestant in the 2011 cycle of Multimedios's dating competition Mitad y Mitad involving a season-long process of finding him a partner, and hosted Pura Gente Bien on sister channel XHSAW-TDT, along with El Club del Italiano for Televisa Regional's MTYtv; the latter would be cancelled in 2013 after making jokes targeting the station's anti-bullying campaign.
+He would later be the contestant in the 2011 cycle of Multimedios's dating competition Mitad y Mitad involving a season-long process of finding him a partner, and hosted Pura Gente Bien on sister channel Altavisión, along with El Club del Italiano for Televisa Regional's Monterrey Televisión; the latter would be cancelled in 2013 after making jokes targeting the station's anti-bullying campaign.

 He returned to television in February 2015 with the premiere of Poncho en Domingo on Multimedios, where he was paired with co-host Marcela Mistral.
-The two fell in love and after a proposal to Mistral by de Nigris was accepted.
-De Nigris and Mistral were married in a televised ceremony on the network recorded on November 23, 2015, and aired on November 25.
+The two began a relationship, and after de Nigris proposed, they were married in a broadcast ceremony recorded on November 23, 2015, and aired on November 25.